armansoor/MovieRecommenderSystem/README.md

 ## Credit

-This example code is based on the tutorial Building a Movie Recommendation Engine in Python using Scikit-Learn by Usman Malik.
+This example code is based on the tutorial Building a Movie Recommendation Engine in Python using Scikit-Learn.

 The code for building the recommendation model using Surprise is based on the Surprise documentation.